asiimwe65/CCNA/notes/IPv4 addressing.md

 ✔ Classful Addressing: Obsolete, replaced by CIDR.
 ✔ Public IPs: Unique and managed globally by IANA → RIRs → ISPs.

+ Broadcast Domains and Network Segmentation
+📌 What is a Broadcast Domain?
+A broadcast domain is a part of a network where a broadcast packet sent by one device is received by all other devices.

+In Ethernet LANs, devices use broadcasts for:

+ARP (finding MAC addresses for known IPv4 addresses).

+DHCP (discovering and communicating with a DHCP server).

+Switches propagate broadcasts to all connected devices except the incoming port.

+🚨 Problem: Large Broadcast Domains
+In large networks (e.g., 400 users on a single LAN), excessive broadcast traffic can:

+Slow down network performance.

+Overload devices as each must process every broadcast packet.

+Example: A network 172.16.0.0/16 (400 users) has all users in one broadcast domain, leading to congestion.

+✅ Solution: Segmenting Broadcast Domains (Subnetting) Routers do not forward broadcasts across interfaces.
+Each router interface connects to a separate broadcast domain.

+By dividing a large network into smaller subnets, broadcasts are limited to smaller groups.

+Example:

+Original network: 172.16.0.0/16 (400 users).

+Divided into two subnets:

+172.16.0.0/24 (LAN 1, 200 users)

+172.16.1.0/24 (LAN 2, 200 users).

+Broadcasts in LAN 1 do not affect LAN 2.

+🌟 Benefits of Subnetting
+📉 Reduces broadcast traffic for better performance.

+🔐 Enables security policies between subnets (control which can communicate).

+💥 Limits impact of issues (malicious traffic, misconfigurations, or hardware faults).

+📊 Helps organize the network logically.

+📌 Examples of Subnetting Strategies
+🏢 By Location
+Each floor of a building has its own subnet:

+1st floor: 10.0.1.0/24

+2nd floor: 10.0.2.0/24

+3rd floor: 10.0.3.0/24

+4th floor: 10.0.4.0/24

+5th floor: 10.0.5.0/24

+Each subnet connects to a separate router interface.

+👥 By Group or Function
+HR, Finance, and IT departments have their own subnets.

+💻 By Device Type
+Servers, printers, and user devices are placed on separate subnets.

+📢 Key Takeaways
+✔ Broadcast domains are limited by routers; switches forward broadcasts within their domain.
+✔ Large domains lead to network congestion—subnetting helps fix this.
+✔ Subnetting creates smaller, manageable networks, improving performance and security.
+✔ Learning how to subnet is critical for network administrators.